kanpov/ImprovedFood/README.md

 # Credits

-- Most importantly, to [Croptopia mod](https://github.com/ExcessiveAmountsOfZombies/Croptopia) because it was my inspiration for making this mod
+- Most importantly, to [Croptopia mod](https://github.com/ExcessiveAmountsOfZombies/Croptopia) because it has been my inspiration for making this mod
 - To [FabricMC Team](https://github.com/FabricMC)

 # Contact